UMichHCI/diy_mod_public/README.md

-# DIY-MOD Quick Start Guide
+# DIY-MOD: Personalized Content Moderation System

 This repository contains the implementation for the paper: